Noweisri/Encryption-Algorithms-GUI/README.md

 ## Download Project Guide
 Here We'll Speak About How To get your Own Copy of the Code
-1. You must have a Github Account
+1. You must have a `Github` Account
 ![Screenshot 2023-11-13 215108](https://github.com/abdullahAlsaab/Encryption-Algorithms-GUI/assets/97760612/dcf0848f-1fc6-49ed-88e6-6819d5b39207)

-2. Go to the top right and Click Fork Button
+2. Go to the top right and Click `Fork` Button
 ![Screenshot 2023-11-13 215108](https://github.com/Noweisri/Encryption-Algorithms-GUI/assets/103143696/78968f87-2215-437d-9c4c-e498f51f1512)

-3. Make sure that the "Copy the main branch only" button is selected, then Click the Create Fork Button
+3. Make sure that the `Copy the main branch only` button is selected, then Click the Create `Fork` Button
 ![Screenshot 2023-11-13 215238](https://github.com/Noweisri/Encryption-Algorithms-GUI/assets/103143696/95296f97-e8d6-4378-ad1c-092a48c7b407)

 4. Now you have your Own Version Of the Code